-Country or geographical reach Withdrawal type Quantity (megaliters/year) Proportion of data that has been verified (%) Comments Global Surface 35.5 1-25 The contribution of the audited sites represents between 12% and 37% of the selected indicators.
-Global Groundwater 25.3 1-25 The contribution of the audited sites represents between 12% and 37% of the selected indicators.
-Global Rainwater 0.8 1-25 The contribution of the audited sites represents between 12% and 37% of the selected indicators.
-Global Municipal water 19.7 1-25 The contribution of the audited sites represents between 12% and 37% of the selected indicators.
+Country or region River basin Withdrawal type Quantity (megaliters/year) Proportion of data that has been verified (%) Comments Company- wide Other: Due to the complex nature of the Group's activities, we will report withdrawals on a Company level this year.
+Surface 31.2 1-25 The quantity of water withdrawn inludes cooling water.
+The contribution of the audited sites represents between 12 - 35% of the selected indicators.
+Company- wide Other: Due to the complex nature of the Group's activities, we will report withdrawals on a Company level this year.
+Groundwater 25.2 1-25 The quantity of water withdrawn inludes cooling water.
+The contribution of the audited sites represents between 12 - 35% of the selected indicators.
+Company- wide Other: Due to the complex nature of the Group's activities, we will report withdrawals on a Company level this year.
+Rainwater 0.5 1-25 The quantity of water withdrawn inludes cooling water.
+The contribution of the audited sites represents between 12 - 35% of the selected indicators.